Unite to Stop the Spread

 Follow other social distancing guidelines

 Limit your outings.
 To help protect the health of Georgia’s residents and businesses, stay home as much as possible and take every precaution to limit social interaction.
-If you have to leave your home, you must follow the CDC’s social distancing, sanitation, and public health safety measures.
+If you leave your home, follow social distancing, sanitation, and public health safety measures.

-Self-quarantine if you have COVID-19 or were exposed to it.
-If you have tested positive for COVID-19 or if you have been exposed to a person with COVID-19, you must follow the Georgia Department of Public Health's home isolation instructions.
-This includes participating in the DPH's contact tracing program and seeking medical attention if your symptoms become severe.
+Self-quarantine if you have or were exposed to COVID-19.
+If you have tested positive for COVID-19 or if you have been exposed to a person with COVID-19, follow home isolation guidance.

 5. Clean and disinfect surfaces daily